 Oxidative Stress and Tissue-Level Load

 Oxidative stress is part of normal physiology, especially with training.
 The problem is the mismatch between production and clearance.
+Exercise increases the body's production of reactive molecules, and recovery depends partly on how well your antioxidant defenses keep up (National Institutes of Health).
 When that gap widens, recovery may feel difficult.
 You can still hit sessions, but you may not feel truly reset between them.

 This is where the data matters.
 Instead of assuming the answer is always more rest, we can map the likely drivers and prioritize what has the highest impact for you, such as sleep depth, micronutrient status, hydration patterns, and training density.